awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.ReadWriteCapacityMode.md

  To get started with on\-demand, you can create or update a table to use on\-demand mode\.
 For more information, see [Basic Operations on DynamoDB Tables](WorkingWithTables.Basics.md)\.

 You can switch between read/write capacity modes once every 24 hours\.
 For issues you should consider when switching read/write capacity modes, see [Considerations When Changing Read/Write Capacity Mode](switching.capacitymode.md)\.

-**Note**
-On\-demand is currently not supported by the DynamoDB import/export tool\.

 **Topics**
 + [Read Request Units and Write Request Units](#HowItWorks.requests)